digicatapult/sqnc-matchmaker-api/README.md

 ```
 localhost:3000/swagger/
 ```

 ## Database

-> before performing any database interations like clean/migrate make sure you have database running e.g. docker-compose up -d
+> before performing any database interactions like clean/migrate make sure you have database running e.g. docker-compose up -d
 > or any local instance if not using docker

 ```sh
 # running migrations
 npm run db:migrate